gen4438/memo.nvim/README.md

 ### Template Management

 - `:MemoTemplateEdit [type]` - Create or edit a template (interactive if no type specified)
+- `:MemoInstallTemplates` - Manually install default templates to your template directory

+Note: By default, templates are automatically installed when you first load the plugin.
+If you encounter "Template not found" errors, run `:MemoInstallTemplates` to manually install them.

 ### AI Integration